 Science is beginning to document the many benefits of practicing yoga.
 From a physical standpoint (the Asana) offers gains in strength, whole body conditioning along with improvements in flexibility and mobility.
 The best part of yoga however is the calmness it brings to the mind.
 Mindfulness can be defined as bringing one's focus to the present moment.
 It is an opportunity to put aside worries by quietening our thoughts.

 Being mindful .... of the mind body connection

-Ahimsa (meaning non-violence) is a yogic philosophy introduced through cues of 'listen to your body' rather than 'look' at your body.
+Ahimsa (meaning non-violence) is a yogic philosophy introduced through cues of 'close your eyes, listen to your body' rather than 'look' at your body.
 Students are also encouraged to practice Santosha (or contentment) within their own dance journey whilst finding a balance with Tapas (discipline).

 A DANCE CONNECTIVE class is not a performance, it a time for students to BUILD STRENGTH not just physically, but MENTALLY from the INSIDE out.